What Is Your Role Increasing Sales at Your Company?

 On the other hand, while sales professionals also need to encompass the roles of a sales rep, they exhibit an important, additional set of skills.
 Sales professionals must take a step beyond their individual roles and the immediate sale to also consider the bigger picture.
 They are constantly aware of the overall sales campaign and the virtual team of supporters that contributes expertise to the close of each sale.
 They do a great job of developing high “Relationship Portability“™ – building strong, long-term business relationships that extend beyond their current day-to-day sales.

-Sales Professionals – The Key to Building a Strong Sales Culture
+Sales Professionals – The Key to Building a Strong Sales Culture and Increasing Sales

-Although sales professionals may at times also need to focus on the daily details of their jobs and closing each sale, they continually create a culture that engages all relevant players in the sales process.
+Although sales professionals may at times also need to focus on the daily details of their jobs and closing each sale, they continually create a culture that engages all relevant players in the sales process to increase sales.
 When dealing directly with a customer, they can operate as a sales rep focused on the sale – doing great discovery and managing their target list.
 Yet they never lose sight of the importance of creating a system that brings everyone’s best efforts to the forefront of the sales campaign.
 Sales professionals are the primary players in an organization who “rally the troops” to build a strong overall sales culture.
 And, a strong sales culture ultimately drives more sales.

 As you look at your own organization, does everyone understand when and how to perform like a sales professional versus a sales rep?
 In future articles in this series, we’ll show you how to build the important sales rep skills as well as how to nurture the critical sales professional roles necessary to build a strong sales culture and achieve sales success.